Interface Advanced¶

 True

-A fling is similar to a person quickly swiping the screen.
-This operation will swipe the screen quickly, suitable for simulating operations like fast browsing.
-The following example flings the screen from top to bottom.
-The selector is empty in the example; you still need to decide whether to fill in the selector based on the actual situation.
+Fling simulates the behavior of a quick swipe by a person; this operation will quickly swipe the screen, suitable for simulating fast browsing operations.
+The following example flings from top to bottom; in the example the selector is empty, but you still need to decide whether to fill in the selector according to the actual situation.

 d().fling_from_top_to_bottom()